 - Benefits and considerations: TRT may help improve energy levels, sexual function, muscle mass, bone density, and mood.
 However, it's essential to consider potential risks and side effects, including prostate health, cardiovascular effects, and the possibility of reducing natural testosterone production.
 It's crucial to discuss these factors with a healthcare professional to make an informed decision.

-- Monitoring and individualization: HRT for Andropause requires careful monitoring of hormone levels and symptom response.
-Dosage and treatment duration can vary based on individual needs and preferences.
+- Monitoring: HRT for Andropause requires careful monitoring of hormone levels and symptom response.
+Dosage and treatment duration can vary based on your preferences.
 Regular follow-ups with a healthcare professional are necessary to assess the effectiveness and adjust the treatment as needed.

 #2 Lifestyle changes